 - Mix 1 teaspoon of sugar, if using with 1 cup of coconut milk.
 Mix till sugar dissolves.

-- Remove the ice pop mold from the freezer and divide the coconut milk between the 10 ice pop molds.
+- Remove the ice pop mold from the freezer and divide the coconut milk between the 10 ice pop molds, filling the molds only ⅓ full.

 - Return to the freezer and freeze until solid, about 1 hour.